Wyamio/Wyam.Web/Input/getting-started/configuration.md

 Title: Configuration
 Order: 4
 ---
 The command line Wyam application reads a configuration file typically named `config.wyam` (though you can change that with an argument) that sets up the environment and initializes metadata and pipelines.
 It consists of two parts, the *setup* and the *configuration*.
-These two sections are separated by a line consisting entirely of one or more dashes (`---`).
+These two sections are separated by a line consisting entirely of one or more equals (`===`).

 Both sections of the configuration file are evaluated as C# code, so you can make use of the full C# language and the entire .NET ecosystem.
 However, it's not necessary to know C# to write Wyam configuration files.
 The syntax has been carefully crafted to be usable by anyone no matter their level of programming experience.